naabvb/trailcamPhotosToWebsite/README.md

 # TrailcamPhotosToWebsite

-Webapp with Node.js backend for fetching trailcam images and react frontend.
+Webapp for watching trailcam images with Node.js backend and react frontend.

 ## Prerequisites
 ```